From improving cancer treatments to saving the bees, these are the companies in IndieBio’s latest class – TechCrunch

-Ultra precise cancer therapies!
+Ultra-precise cancer therapies!
 Human-like hair grown from plants!
 A way to potentially save the bees!

 The spectrum of companies coming out of IndieBio has always been pretty wild, and its latest batch definitely doesn’t disappoint.

-As the early stage, biology-focused accelerator arm of SOSV, IndieBio gives the companies in its program $250,000+, mentorship, and full access to a biology lab to bring their ideas to life.
+As the early-stage, biology-focused accelerator arm of SOSV, IndieBio gives the companies in its program $250,000+, mentorship and full access to a biology lab to bring their ideas to life.

 When founder Arvind Gupta left the accelerator last year to join the venture capital fund Mayfield, Mayfield and IndieBio partnered to form the Genesis Consortium, which offers IndieBio companies an additional $250,000 in optional funding.